 Visiting the Basilica of Santa Croce is one of the best things to do in Florence.
 With its new Gothic marble facade, it is the largest Franciscan church in the Middle Ages.
 Known as the Temple of the Italian Glories or Tempio dell’Itale Glorie, some illustrious Italian figures, such as Galileo, Machiavelli, Michelangelo, Rossini, and others, were buried in the Basilica of Santa Croce.

-Another must-visit place in Florence is Cappelle Medicee or the Medici Chapels.
+Another must-visit place in Florence is the Medici Chapels (Cappelle Medicee).
 In the San Lorenzo Basilica complex, the Medici Chapels consist of three structures: Sagrestia Nuova, which means New Sacristy, Cappella dei Principi, which means Chapel of the Princes, and the Crypt.

 Sagrestia Nuova is a mausoleum for members of the Medici family.
 The Crypt includes the remains of 50 minor members of the Medici family.
 In Cappella dei Principi with its interior octagonal cupola, there are six buried Medici Grand Dukes.

 By the light of the moon, Florence is charming at night when the sun goes down.
 Don’t miss out on the night in Florence.
 Here is a list of things to do in Florence at night.

 Near Piazza della Signoria and Ponte Vecchio, you will find the New Market or Loggia del Mercato Nuovo, known by locals as Loggia del Porcellino.
 Shopping there is among the top things to do in Florence.
 With a Renaissance architectural style, Loggia del Mercato Nuovo is a covered marketplace.
 On its southern side, it has the famous bronze wild boar fountain, publicly known as the Fountain of the Piglet.